China Grove firefighters injured after engine overturns - Salisbury Post

 A crash was reported nearby, at mile marker 65 and Old Beatty Ford Road, just before the firetruck overturned.
 Both China Grove and Bostian Heights fire departments were dispatched to that crash.

 Trooper K.G.
-Barringer with the N.C.
-State Highway Patrol said they know the driver of the engine lost control of the truck and it overturned but it’s not clear if the wet road conditions led to the crash.
-They were wearing seatbelts and able to get themselves out of the firetruck, Barringer said.
+Barringer, of the N.C.
+State Highway Patrol, said the driver of the engine lost control of the truck and it overturned, but it’s not clear if the wet road conditions led to the crash.
+Firefighters were wearing seatbelts and able to get themselves out of the firetruck, Barringer said.

 The crash is still under investigation, he said.